daniel5151/analog_literals/README.md

 # Putting it all together

-Brace yourself, because the following example may very-well shake you to the core:
+Brace yourself, because the following example may very well shake you to the core:

 ```rust
 use analog_literals::analog_literal as al;